c4arl0s/6Rebasing/README.md

 ![Screen Shot 2020-05-26 at 19 09 34](https://user-images.githubusercontent.com/24994818/82961997-8723ef00-9f84-11ea-8324-be7e1496069e.png)

-Interactive rebasing gives you complete control over your project history, but this can also be very dangerous.
-For example, if you were to delete a line from the rebase listing, the associated commit would not be transferred to the new base, and its content would be lost forever.
+**Interactive rebasing gives you complete control over your project history, but this can also be very dangerous**.

+> For example, if you were to delete a line from the rebase listing, the associated commit would not be transferred to the new base, and its content would be lost forever.
 In a future module, we will also see how rewriting history can get you in trouble with the public Git repositories.

 # 	* [Stop to Amend a Commit](https://github.com/c4arl0s/6RebasingRysGitTutorial#6-rebasing---content)

 The previous rebase only stopped us to edit the messages of each commit.
-We can take this one step further and alter a snapshot during the rebase.
+**We can take this one step further and alter a snapshot during the rebase**.
 Start by running another interactive rebasing session.
 Note that we have still been using master as the new base because it selects the desired commits from the about branch.

 ```console